 How does Squarespace decide when to display mobile or desktop styles?

 When you visit a site on a mobile device, Squarespace will automatically detect a mobile operating system.
 This sends a signal to display the mobile styles.
 The exception to this is if you disabled mobile styles in the settings.

 Can I add custom CSS to change the mobile layout of my site?

 Yes, this is possible with custom code, but this is an advanced modification.
 We're unable to offer help with this setup or any third-party code modification or addition.
-We recommend visiting our community forum, answers.squarespace.com, for code-based questions.
+We recommend visiting the Squarespace Forum for code-based questions.
 For more information on adding custom CSS, visit Using the CSS Editor.

 Can I edit my site on mobile?

-However, you can manage certain aspects of your site on mobile using our apps for Blog Pages, Gallery Pages, and Analytics.
+You can also manage certain aspects of your site on mobile using our mobile apps.